Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When the volume is detached from the original instance, attach the volume to another instance as a data volume.
 Modify the authorized_keys file with a new private key.
 Move the volume back to the original instance.
 Start the instance.
 - [ ] When the volume is detached from the original instance, attach the volume to another instance as a data volume.
 Modify the authorized_keys file with a new public key.
 Move the volume back to the original instance that is running.

-### A company deployed Amazon GuardDuty In the us-east-1 Region.
+### A company deployed Amazon GuardDuty in the us-east-1 Region.
 The company wants all DNS logs that relate to the company's Amazon EC2 instances to be inspected.
 What should a security engineer do to ensure that the EC2 instances are logged?

 - [ ] Use IPv6 addresses that are configured for hostnames.
 - [ ] Configure external DNS resolvers as internal resolvers that are visible only to IAM.
-- [ ] Use IAM DNS resolvers for all EC2 instances.
+- [x] Use IAM DNS resolvers for all EC2 instances.
-- [x] Configure a third-party DNS resolver with logging for all EC2 instances.
+- [ ] Configure a third-party DNS resolver with logging for all EC2 instances.

 ### An ecommerce website was down for 1 hour following a DDoS attack Users were unable to connect to the website during the attack period.
 The ecommerce company's security team is worried about future potential attacks and wants to prepare for such events The company needs to minimize downtime in its response to similar attacks in the future.
 Which steps would help achieve this9 (Select TWO)